Get Answers to all your Questions

 best_answer

-The formation of NO is unstable because \Delta _rH is positive it means heat is absorbed during the reaction.
+The formation of NO is unstable because \Delta _rH is positive, which means heat is absorbed during the reaction.
 So, NO(g) has higher energy than its reactants N_{2} and O_{2}.

-On the other hand, NO_{2} is stable because \Delta _rH is negative means heat is released during the formation of NO_{2}.
-It is stablised with minimum energy.
-Hence unstable NO changes to stable NO_{2}.
+On the other hand, NO_{2} is stable because \Delta _rH is negative, which means heat is released during the formation of NO_{2}.
+It is stabilised with minimum energy.
+Hence, unstable NO changes to stable NO_{2}.

 Posted by